microsoft/coyote/README.md

 ## Get started

-See [https://microsoft.github.io/coyote](https://microsoft.github.io/coyote/) for more information about Coyote, documentation, tutorials, samples and how-tos.
+See [https://microsoft.github.io/coyote](https://microsoft.github.io/coyote/) for more information about Coyote, samples, documentation, tutorials and how-tos.
 Enjoy!

 ## Contributing